CONTENT EDITING 1: "THE DRUG PROBLEM"

 NOVEL TO SCRIPT 1: "MOTHER UNKNOWN"

-Karl, a sculptor and the protagonist, escapes World War II to Tangiers (Morocco).
-One day, he finds what is clearly his (3-4-year-old) son on his doorstep along with a letter: You always wanted a son without a mother: here he is.
+Karl, a sculptor and the protagonist, escapes World War II to Tangiers, Morocco.
+One day, he finds what is clearly his 3- to 4-year-old son on his doorstep along with a letter: "You always wanted a son without a mother: here he is.
 Do not try to find out who I am.
-XXX.
+XXX."
 As the war comes to a close, the boy asks his father to find his mother.
-There are three possible women, and Kurt sets off to find the right one: Naples, Paris, and Avila.
+There are three possible women, and Kurt sets off to locate the right one: Naples, Paris, and Avila.
 This is the first of my father’s three major novels and the only one that has not been adapted into a film.
-It has been significantly improved (easy, considering that no content editing had been provided).
-As it was translated into English for the first time, it was also adapted for the cinema.
-A straightforward/traditional timeline is not an option, and I am looking for something "a la Tarantino" (see below).
-Despite being ‘untranslated’ and ‘unedited’, and with an at the time impossible timeline, Mother Unknown was about to become a film at Senior's demise.
+It has been significantly improved, which is easy, considering that no content editing had been provided.
+As it was translated into English for the first time, it was also adapted for cinema.
+A straightforward, traditional timeline is not an option, and I am looking for something "a la Tarantino" (see below).
+Despite being ‘untranslated’ and 'unedited,’ and with a timeline that was impossible at the time, Mother Unknown was on the verge of becoming a film at Senior's demise.
 However, the script was lost, although I still retain Senior's synopsis.
 I am considering adapting this book into a synopsis or scenario myself, but I require ideas regarding its structure, which will have to be somewhat unconventional.

 NOVEL TO SCRIPT 2: "THE SEAL CASTLE"